-- The folder size may become large-one estimate is 200 GB per 8 TB of used space, or about 2.5 percent. - The folder permissions must allow the user account under which the storage node's service is running (by default, ASN User) to write to the folder.
+- The folder must reside on a fixed drive.
+Please do not try to place the database on external detachable drives. - The folder size may become large-one estimate is 200 GB per 8 TB of used space, or about 2.5 percent. - The folder permissions must allow the user account under which the storage node's service is running (by default, ASN User) to write to the folder.
 When assigning permissions, specify the user account explicitly (not just Everyone).